zsh28/gill/packages/gill/README.md

 blockchain.
 You can use it to build Solana apps in Node, web, React Native, or just about any other JavaScript environment.

-Gill is built on top of the modern javascript libraries for Solana built by Anza and used in ([@solana/kit](https://github.com/anza-xyz/kit) aka "web3.js v2").
+Gill is built on top of the modern javascript libraries for Solana built by Anza called [@solana/kit](https://github.com/anza-xyz/kit) (formerly known as "web3.js v2").
 By utilizing the same types and functions under the hood, `gill` is compatible with `kit`.
+See [Replacing Kit with gill](#replace-kit-with-gill).

 > For a comparison of using gill vs web3js v2, take a look at the
 > [comparison examples](https://github.com/solana-foundation/gill/tree/master/examples/get-started#comparison-of-gill-vs-solanakit-aka-web3js-v2).